At a glance…

 Fluency in Spanish is not a prerequisite for the IVHQ Peru - Lima volunteer program, however on certain projects, such as Teaching English and Medical, volunteer work will be restricted with limited language ability.
 We recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our partner staff in Lima.
 Past volunteers feel that taking these lessons help immensely with day-to-day volunteer work and communicating with local people.
 Volunteers interested in taking Spanish lessons can arrange these directly with the local staff once in Lima.
 Below is an outline of the various Spanish requirements for each placement:

-Special Needs/Childcare & Construction and Renovation - Volunteers participating on the Special Needs/Childcare or the Construction and Renovation project in Lima can have little to no Spanish speaking ability, but must be fluent in English.
+Community Support and Construction and Renovation - Volunteers participating on the Construction and Renovation and Community Support project in Lima can have little to no Spanish speaking ability, but must be fluent in English.
 If volunteers have no Spanish, they must be prepared for some language difficulties at their placement and be willing to take the language lessons offered by the local staff.

 Teaching English - Volunteers who wish to participate on the Teaching English project must have at least a basic grasp of Spanish.
 Many of the children and adults in the classes only have a very basic understanding of English, and volunteers should therefore have a basic grasp in order to help manage the class.
 A list of common classroom vocabulary is provided to volunteers before they arrive in Lima.